 Let’s establish a few first-step givens in executive job search that you need to do, before you even thinking about executive resume writing.
 Start with:

 Personal branding − so you can define and communicate what you’re like to work with, how you accomplish things, and how you work with people.
 Branding helps you generate chemistry in your executive resume.

 Executive resume-writing best practices in terms of value-driven content, formatting, grammar, etc.

 Here are 2 tips you may not know for your resume that can help elevate the value you offer and catapult your job search forward.
 With adjustments, both of these tips also apply to writing your LinkedIn profile.

 2 Tips to Brand and Improve Your Executive Resume

 1. Add a quote to the “summary” section at the top.

 Or include a quote of your own – something you’re known for saying.
-Or choose an inspiring quote that guides you, from someone well-known in your industry.
+Or choose an inspiring quote that guides you, from an influencer or someone well-known in your industry.